-An NHF grant is a housing grant for first-time home buyers, awarded by the National Homebuyers Fund.
+An NHF grant is a housing grant for first-time home buyers awarded by the National Homebuyers Fund.
 NHF awards housing grants for up to 5 percent of a home’s purchase price.

 Which loan is best for first-time home buyers?

-Get pre-approved for a mortgage today.
+Get pre-approved to buy a home.